Salvo-zizzi/Predicting-laptop-price-tiers-in-R-using-machine-learning/README.md

 The dataset includes specs of laptops sold in India, with prices in Indian Rupees.
 The classification uses the average price as a threshold to determine the **High-end** and **Low-end** categories.

 ## Dataset
+## Dataset Source
+The dataset used in this project is publicly available on [Kaggle](https://www.kaggle.com/datasets/eslamelsolya/laptop-price-prediction).
+Please download it from there and place the file in the `Data/` folder before running the scripts.

 The dataset includes variables such as:
 - **Brand, model, and type**
 - **CPU, GPU, and memory specifications**